 Mini Site: A site with a keyword-rich domain linking to the main site and created to rank in search engines along with the mini-site to capture multiple top spots in the SERPs.Money site: Your main site which links are built to and all SEO efforts are done for.

 Monetization: Making an asset profitable.
 This term has become quite popular in recent years and often refers to digital assets.
 Such content can include software, digital media, or files.
 Since so much online content is free, monetization strategies have become a crucial part of every content creator’s strategy.
 Common methods include charging for an end product or using advertising and affiliate marketing to generate revenue for free services or products.
 Guide: How to Monetize your Website with Amazon Associates Program

 Naked link: A link that is just a URL without any anchor text.

-NAP: Name, address and phone number of a website which makes up its citation.
+NAP: Name, address, and phone number of a website that makes up its citation.

 NAP Consistency: Ensuring all NAP references on the web for your business are the same information in the same format.